-- 6.19 The number of full SEB meetings that are required will depend on individual practices.
+- 6.18 The number of full SEB meetings that are required will depend on individual practices.
 Failure must always be agreed at an SEB before a resit is given.
-All meetings must meet the specified quorum. - 6.20 Undergraduate boards have a main meeting in June each year, a late summer exam board to agree failure and/or consider progression and awards following late summer resits or first sits, and a board in February to consider module marks for semester one associate students. - 6.21 Postgraduate boards have a meeting in June to agree the results of taught modules, progression and to award late summer resits, and a main meeting in October.
-There may also be an associate board in February. - 6.22 A meeting must be held in February to consider the results of single semester associate students.
+All meetings must meet the specified quorum. - 6.19 Undergraduate boards have a main meeting in June each year, a late summer exam board to agree failure and/or consider progression and awards following late summer resits or first sits, and a board in February to consider module marks for semester one associate students only (the results of January exams for non-associate students will not normally go to that meeting). - 6.20 Postgraduate boards have a meeting in June to agree the results of taught modules, progression and to award late summer resits, and a main meeting in October.
+There may also be an associate board in February. - 6.21 A meeting must be held in February to consider the results of single semester associate students.
 This is not a full board meeting, and requires attendance only from the SEB Chair, Teaching and Learning Chair, and the associate student coordinator.
 Minutes should be taken as usual.
-No direct external examiner involvement is required. - 6.23 When scheduling a meeting, please ensure that the venue is fit for the purpose.
+No direct external examiner involvement is required. - 6.22 When scheduling a meeting, please ensure that the venue is fit for the purpose.
 The confidential nature of the meetings requires that boards not be held in venues where discussions may be overheard by students or other individuals.
 Venues should be booked for a period of time that allows for the meeting to run past its expected end-time if necessary.